-Condorcet methods take into account the complete ranking of choices from every voter, which means they have more information to use in picking the winner.
+Condorcet voting methods take into account the entire ranking of the candidates by every voter, which means they have more information to use in picking the winner.
 But just as important as the use of rankings is how those rankings are used.
 Condorcet methods were invented by Marie Jean Antoine Nicolas de Caritat, marquis de Condorcet.

-Condorcet election methods use the voters' rankings to compare every choice (alternative) against every other in head-to-head contests.
-Intuitively, it would not make sense if the winner of an election would lose a head-to-head contest with some other choice.
+Condorcet election methods use the voters' rankings to compare every candidate (alternative) against every other in head-to-head contests.
+Intuitively, it would not make sense if the winner of an election would lose a head-to-head contest with some other candidate.
 Condorcet methods aim to prevent such an outcome.

-The voters are considered to collectively have a preference for choice A over choice B if A is ranked higher than B on more ballots than B is ranked higher than A on.
-If the voters prefer a choice A to every other choice, choice A is the Condorcet winner (CW).
+The voters are considered to collectively have a preference for candidate A over candidate B if A is ranked higher than B on more ballots than B is ranked higher than A on.
+If the voters prefer a candidate A to every other candidate, candidate A is the Condorcet winner (CW).
 An election method is a Condorcet method if it is guaranteed to elect the Condorcet winner, when one exists.

 Although there is usually a Condorcet winner, especially when there are many voters, it is possible that there isn't one.
 In ranked-preference voting systems, preference cycles may exist.
-For example, it is possible that on most ballots, choice A is preferred to choice B, on most ballots B is preferred to C, and on most ballots C is preferred to A. Fortunately, cycles involving the top-ranked choice don't seem to happen often.
+For example, it is possible that on most ballots, candidate A is preferred to candidate B, on most ballots B is preferred to C, and on most ballots C is preferred to A. Fortunately, cycles involving the top-ranked candidate don't seem to happen often.
 And there are good methods for resolving these cycles, called completion rules.
-If the goal of the election is simply to pick the top choice, it usually doesn't matter which completion rule is used.
+If the goal of the election is simply to pick the top candidate, it usually doesn't matter which completion rule is used.

 In the CIVS election result report, the color coding of the final preference matrix tells you whether a completion rule was needed.
 If there are no red cells above the diagonal (or green cells below it), then there are no cycles for a completion rule to resolve, and it doesn't matter what completion rule is used.

 The different rules have advantages and disadvantages.
-Minimax is the cheapest to compute and finds the choice that in one sense is closest to being the Condorcet winner.
-Schulze (Beatpath Winner) can also be computed fairly cheaply using the Floyd-Warshall all-pairs-shortest-paths algorithm.
-These two are probably the best known and most widely used methods.
-The two ranked-pairs rules (CIVS Ranked Pairs and MAM) are more expensive.
-If there are n choices, the ranked pairs algorithms are about n times slower than Schulze.
-This slowdown is only noticeable if there are many choices (more than twenty).
+Minimax is finds the candidate that in a reasonable sense is closest to being the Condorcet winner; it is also the cheapest to compute.
+Richard Darlington has written an in-depth comparison of Minimax against other preferential voting methods (both Condorcet and non-Condorcet), and concluded that Minimax is the best method.
+Schulze (Beatpath Winner) is based on finding the strongest chains of pairwise defeats that can be used to argue one candidate is preferred over another; it can also be computed fairly cheaply using the Floyd-Warshall all-pairs-shortest-paths algorithm.
+The two ranked-pairs rules (CIVS Ranked Pairs and MAM) are more expensive but are still usually fast enough to be practical.
+If there are n candidates, the ranked pairs algorithms are about n times slower than Schulze.
+This slowdown is only noticeable if there are many candidates (more than twenty).
 The rankings produced by minimax tend to be the most stable in the sense that a given voter's ballot does not affect the ordering much.
 The difference between the two ranked pairs methods, CIVS Ranked Pairs and MAM, is that MAM uses a random tie-breaking method, whereas CIVS Ranked Pairs is completely deterministic.
 Thus, the result of running MAM is not determined by just the ballots cast.
 Comparison of the results of MAM and CIVS RP will show if randomization was needed and used by MAM.
-If there is a lot of concern about strategic voting (particularly, burying attacks), Condorcet-IRV is a reasonable choice.
+If there is a lot of concern about strategic voting (particularly, burying attacks), Condorcet-IRV is a reasonable candidate.

 The CIVS Ranked Pairs completion rule is a deterministic variant of Eppley's MAM method; it is also related to other completion methods such as Tideman Ranked Pairs.
 In these algorithms, each of the pairwise preferences in the preference matrix is considered in in the order of the strength of the preference, and kept (affirmed) if it does not create cycles with previously kept preferences.
 Otherwise, the preference is ignored because it is in conflict with stronger preferences.